-The Chopping Block, Chicago's acclaimed recreational cooking school, private event venue, retail and wine store, teaches the lifestyle of cooking from two locations in Chicago: in the Luxe Home family of boutiques at The Merchandise Mart, Suite 107, and in the northwest neighborhood of Lincoln Square.
+The Chopping Block, Chicago's acclaimed recreational cooking school, private event venue, retail and wine store, teaches the lifestyle of cooking from its Chicago location in the northwest neighborhood of Lincoln Square.
 The Chopping Block hearkens back to an age when you knew the proprietor and might even sit down and chat with him or her for a bit over a cup of coffee.
 Some visitors head straight for gourmet foodstuffs, ingredients and cooking tools that can be used to recreate their favorite lessons at home.
 Others linger with Owner/ChefShelley Young and chat about their latest adventure in the kitchen, or the results that their newest set of pots and pans have yielded.

 "We do encourage interaction with our students.
 We want them to ask questions and talk about how their new pot worked at home.
 We want to know what works and what doesn't because it helps us to learn more about what they do when they leave the class or go home with that new pan.
 We can use that information to help them become better cooks, and we can help new cooks avoid pitfalls from the start," Young said.

 The Chopping Block has enjoyed success by following a simple theory: Get people to cook.
 For everyone who walks in the door, the goal is to foster a certain lifestyle of cooking and enjoying food with friends.
 And with the cultural trends leaning toward increased family values and intimacy with loved ones, it is no wonder why this cooking school with a personal touch has taken off.
 The Chopping Block offers its clientele an atmosphere where the learning process is nurtured and encouraged not just within the four walls of the school, but in everyday life.